 The Society publishes free to members a regular newsletter which contains articles on various aspects of the local history of the city.
 Over the years the society has acquired a vast collection of books, documents, maps, photographs and other sources of Sunderland's local history.
 These may be looked at during our research mornings.

-If you have any queries at all about membership or information from the archives our secretary will be only too pleased to assist. - Contact Philip Curtis email: P11cur@sky.com
+If you have any queries at all about membership or information from the archives our secretary will be only too pleased to assist.
+Contact Philip Curtis email: P11cur@sky.com or Tel: 07931842745

 Membership is open to all and if you wish to join the Sunderland Antiquarian Society the subscription for one year is £20 (individual) or £25 for husband/wife or two people at the same address.
 Visitors to the archives/talks must pay a cover charge of £1.
 On joining, the latest newsletter will be forwarded to you.
 You may join on-line by going to the MEMBERSHIP page.
 Alternatively you can send your subscription to Linda King, 3 Woodside, Sunderland, SR2 7ET email: email@example.com If paying by cheque please make cheque payable to Sunderland Antiquarian Society.

 Members have exclusive access to the Members Area of this website and we have now began to upload articles, features, photographs and our newsletters into this area.
 Already included are: